 - The index is based on trends in the average prices of wholesale gas and electricity forward contracts in the month prior to the update.
 Suppliers will take different approaches to purchasing their wholesale energy, and many will buy their energy over an extended period.
 The index does not seek to estimate any impact this may have on a supplier’s costs.

-- The index is calculated for a customer with typical consumption, which we have held fixed over time to increase comparability with trends in suppliers’ prices (which are also typically expressed for a given level of consumption).
-In fact, energy use will vary from one year to the next, depending on temperatures.
+- The index is calculated for a customer with typical consumption.
+We have held consumption fixed over time to increase comparability with trends in suppliers’ prices (which are also typically expressed for a given level of consumption).
+In practice, energy use will vary from one year to the next, depending on temperatures.
 Energy use is also subject to long-run trends, for example as a result of increasing energy efficiency.
 Trends in consumption will also have a significant impact on the size of customers’ bills.

 Further details of how we calculate the index are provided in our methodology document.